 Oatmeal Chocolate Chip Cookie Bars

 For added convenience this recipe uses store bought cookie dough.
-But if you want to make your own, go right ahead!

 Making bar cookies is a great way to get different flavor combinations and textures in one bite.
 The soft and chewy cookie, the layers of chocolate and caramel, and the crunch of the nuts and oats are everything you need in a dessert bar.
 Baking them and allowing them to cool completely will allow for the shape to hold better which is great for your guests to be able to pick up and eat as finger food.